John Langeloth Loeb Jr.

-John Langeloth Loeb Jr. CBE (born May 2, 1930) is an American businessman, former United States Ambassador to Denmark, and former Delegate to the United Nations.
-He is an advocate for religious freedom and separation of church and state, having founded the George Washington Institute for Religious Freedom in 2009.
-Loeb continues to serve as chairman of the George Washington Institute.
+John Langeloth Loeb Jr. (May 2, 1930 – August 5, 2026) was an American businessman and diplomat, onetime United States ambassador to Denmark, and a delegate to the United Nations.
+He was an advocate for religious freedom and separation of church and state, having founded the George Washington Institute for Religious Freedom in 2009.
+Loeb served as chairman of the George Washington Institute.

 Early life and education

-John Langeloth Loeb, Jr. was born on May 2, 1930, in New York City.
+John Langeloth Loeb Jr. was born in New York City on May 2, 1930.
 His parents were businessman John Langeloth Loeb Sr. (1902–1996) and Frances Lehman (1906–1996).
 Loeb's father and his paternal grandfather, Carl M. Loeb (1875–1955), were founders of Loeb, Rhoades & Co.
 Loeb's mother was a granddaughter of Mayer Lehman (1830–1897), one of the three founders of Lehman Brothers.
-Loeb is the grandson of Arthur Lehman (Senior Partner at Lehman Brothers and founding president of Lehman Brothers) and Adele Lewisohn Lehman.
-He is a great-grandson of Adolph Lewisohn and grand-nephew of former New York Governor and U. S. Senator Herbert H. Lehman.
+Loeb was the grandson of Arthur Lehman (senior partner at Lehman Brothers and founding president of Lehman Brothers) and Adele Lewisohn Lehman.
+He was a great-grandson of Adolph Lewisohn and grand-nephew of former New York governor and U. S. senator Herbert H. Lehman.
 His family is of Jewish ancestry.

 Loeb and his father share the middle name Langeloth in honor of family friend and businessman John Jacob Langeloth (1852–1914).
 Loeb received his M.B.A. in 1954 from Harvard Business School.

 Government and public affairs

 On July 30, 1981, President Ronald Reagan appointed Loeb to the post of United States Ambassador to Denmark.
 He served in this post until September 1983.
 Upon his return to the United States, he was appointed a delegate to the 38th session of United Nations.
 He also served as special advisor to Governor Nelson A. Rockefeller on environmental matters (1967–1973) and chairman of New York State Council of Environmental Advisors (1970–1975).

-Loeb was Chairman of the Keep New York State Clean Program (1971–1975).
+Loeb was chairman of the Keep New York State Clean Program (1971–1975).
 He was a delegate to the Republican National Convention in 1992 and an alternate delegate to the Republican National Conventions in 1988 and 1992.

-Organization memberships
+Organizational memberships

-Loeb is one out of a group of one-hundred trustees who work for the American-Scandinavian Foundation.
-Loeb is chairman of the board of trustees of the Winston Churchill Foundation of the United States (see Churchill Scholarship).
-Loeb serves on the board of advisors of the Department of Ophthalmology at Columbia University Medical Center.
+Loeb was one out of a group of one hundred trustees who work for the American-Scandinavian Foundation.
+Loeb was chairman of the board of trustees of the Winston Churchill Foundation of the United States (see Churchill Scholarship).
+Loeb served on the board of advisors of the Department of Ophthalmology at Columbia University Medical Center.
 From 1966 to 1994 Loeb served on the board of trustees of the Museum of the City of New York.

 George Washington Institute for Religious Freedom

-Loeb founded the George Washington Institute for Religious Freedom (GWIRF) in 2009 with the goal of raising people' awareness about the roots of religious freedom and the separation of church and state in the United States and the importance of these principles.
-Loeb serves as GWIRF's chairman.
+Loeb founded the George Washington Institute for Religious Freedom (GWIRF) in 2009 with the goal of raising people's awareness about the roots of religious freedom and the separation of church and state in the United States and the importance of these principles.
+Loeb served as GWIRF's chairman.